-- You must schedule your exam with ODS at least 3 working days in advance of the exam so we can be prepared for you.
+- You must schedule your exams at least 3 business days in advance of the exam so we can be prepared for you.

 - Final exams must be scheduled with ODS by the final exam scheduling deadline which will be communicated to you via email.
-It is typically one week prior to the first day of finals.
+It is typically 10 business days prior to the first day of finals.

-- No cell phones are allowed in the testing area
+- No cell phones or smart watches are allowed in the testing area.

 - If you leave the office and have not completed your exam (to attend class, etc) we must have permission from your professor to allow you to complete your exam.

-- If your professor filled out the testing contract and forgot to indicate that you are allowed a calculator, notes, extra paper, etc. we MUST contact your professor before we allow any of these items in the testing room.
+- If your professor forgot to indicate that you are allowed a calculator, notes, extra paper, etc. we MUST contact your professor before we allow any of these items in the testing room.
 We MUST strictly follow the instructions from your professor.

 - If you are testing on a computer, no jump drives are allowed in the computer.